Limit linear series and ranks of multiplication maps

 \begin{rem} The hypothesis in Proposition \ref{prop:gluing-surject} that $md>2g-2$ is quite mild: if $m=3$, it is always satisfied, while for $m=2$, we observe that if we are in the surjective range, so that $\binom{r+2}{2} \geq 2d+1-g$, then we necessarily have $d > g$.
 Indeed, Proposition \ref{prop:m2-difference} may be rewritten equivalently as $\binom{r+2}{2}-(2d+1-g)=(d-g)(r-1)-\binom{r}{2}-\rho$, from which $d > g$ follows immediately when the lefthand side is nonnegative. \end{rem}

-The above point of view leads to the observation that we can prove surjectivity by studying spans, without necessarily choosing sections to drop and then proving linear independence.
-For instance, if reading from left to right, the first column has full $d_1$-dimensional span, and each subsequent column has full $(d_i-1)$-dimensional span among the sections not appearing in previous columns, then we obtain surjectivity choosing the sections that appear in each of these columns.
+The above point of view gives a way to choose the sections that one wants to be linearly independent If reading from left to right, the first column (corresponding to $Z_1$) has full $d_1$-dimensional span, and each subsequent column has full $(d_i-1)$-dimensional span among the sections not appearing in previous columns, then we obtain surjectivity choosing the sections that appear in each of these columns.

-We now restate the above observation in the context of our elementary criterion (and in a somewhat generalized form), and derive some consequences.
-In the below, the $i_0=1$ case corresponds to the above situation; it turns out that it is convenient to generalize to the situation that the first several columns of $T_w(\vec{\delta})$ may be empty, allowing us to then omit some values of $a^i_{\vec{j}}$.
+We now generalize the above observation and derive some consequences.
+In the Proposition below, the case $i_0=1$ corresponds to the above situation.